tolakshi/the-story-keeper/README.md

 ## Introduction

 The Story Keeper solution is a full stack ASP.net project designed to help manage items of a book store.
-The solution supports the following funcions,
+The solution supports the following functions,

 * Viewing the list of books in the store
 * Holds book details such as book title, ISBN and availability.